 While most local box schemes have a few hundred customers at most, Riverford and Abel & Cole have around 50,000 customers each.
 Debates have raged about whether they have done a great thing bringing organic veg to the masses, or have undermined the livelihoods of hundreds of other small-scale producers.

 However, if you compare them to any supermarket where most people buy their veg – they both score much better on our tables.
-The highest scoring supermarkets are The Co-op with 5.5 and M&S with 5.
+The highest scoring supermarkets in our guide are Waitrose on 4.5 and The Co-op with 4.

 In the beginning